 In the 1977 term, the US Supreme Court issued two decisions that provide an affirmative defense in some sexual harassment cases.
 In Faragher v.
+City of Boca RatonFaragher v.
 City of Boca Raton, 524 U.S. 775 (1998). and in Burlington Industries, Inc. v.
-Ellerth,Burlington Industries v.
+Ellerth, Burlington Industries v.
 Ellerth, 524 U.S. 742 (1988). female employees sued for sexual harassment.
 In each case, they proved that their supervisors had engaged in unconsented-to touching as well as verbal sexual harassment.
-In both cases, the plaintiff quit her job and, after going through the EEOC process, got a right-to-sue letter and in fact sued for sexual harassment to its employees.
+In both cases, the plaintiff quit her job and, after going through the EEOC process, got a right-to-sue letter and in fact sued for sexual harassment.
+In Faragher, the employer had never disseminated the policy against sexual harassment to its employees.
 But in the second case, Burlington Industries, the employer had a policy that was made known to employees.
 Moreover, a complaints system had been established that was not used by the female employee.